Zhu-Pengming/Zhu-Pengming/README.md

 ## About Me 🚀

-I am a dynamic Computer Science major at Wenzhou-Kean University, deeply engaged in Android development and its applications in real-world scenarios.
-My experience spans from UI design to robust app architecture, and I thrive in team settings, demonstrated by multiple awards in hackathons.
+I am a dynamic Computer Science major at Wenzhou-Kean University, deeply engaged in Android development and its applications in real-world

+scenarios.
+My experience spans from UI design to robust app architecture, and I thrive in team settings, demonstrated by multiple awards in

+hackathons.
 I am passionate about leveraging new technologies to craft intuitive and efficient mobile applications that enhance user experiences.

 ## Current Focus 🔭

 I am currently focused on deepening my Android development skills, with a special interest in app architecture and machine learning applications.

 My recent projects include developing educational and plant care apps, which are both live and receiving positive feedback on Google Play.

+ ## Fun Fact 🎉

+ I enjoy trail running and have recently developed an interest in squash, exploring new ways to stay active and energized.

  ## How to Reach Me 📫

  Feel free to reach out to me via email at: [zhupengming81@gmail.com](mailto:zhupengming81@gmail.com)

-## Skills 💬

-- Proficient in Java and Android Development
-- Experienced with PPT, Word, Excel, and other office tools
-- Effective communication and teamwork skills

-## Projects 🌱

-- **Hackathon**: Developed a food delivery and lost & found platform; received the Most Interesting Team Award.
-- **Green Growth App**: A tracker for monitoring plant health, currently available on Google Play.
-- **DP Startup**: Developed an Android app aimed at learners preparing for math competitions.
-- **Flora-Talks**: Worked on model architecture and dataset preparation for plant care solutions using AI.
-- **草悟暮语 App (Plant)**: Developed an app for plant identification and care, focusing on text classification and database architecture.

-## Education 🤔

-- Pursuing a Bachelor's Degree in Computer Science at Wenzhou-Kean University, expected to graduate in June 2025.